GREEN51LV3R/looksniff/README.md

 - Option to receive email and desktop notifications for sensitive information.
 - Display network interfaces and their IP/MAC addresses.

+## Warning

+**This tool is intended for educational purposes only.
+Unauthorized use of this tool to monitor network traffic without permission is illegal and unethical.
+The author is not responsible for any damage caused by the use or misuse of this tool.
+Use at your own risk.**

 ## Requirements

 - Python `3.x`